Pentagon-Trump clash breaks open over military and protests

 Trump argued that the massive show of force was responsible for protests in Washington and other cities turning more calm in recent days and repeated his criticism of governors who have not deployed their National Guard to the fullest.

-“You have to have a dominant force,” Trump told Fox New Radio on Wednesday.
+“You have to have a dominant force,” Trump told Fox News Radio on Wednesday.
 “We need law and order.”

-Asked repeatedly if Trump still had confidence in his Pentagon chief, McEnany said, “As of right now, Secretary Esper is still Secretary Esper, and should the president lose faith we will all learn about that in the future.”

-Esper, in his Pentagon remarks, also strongly criticized the actions of the Minneapolis police for the incident last week that ignited the protests.
-He called the death of Floyd “murder” and “a horrible crime.”

-Esper said that while he was aware they were heading to St. John’s, he did not know what would happen there.

-“I was not aware a photo op was happening,” he said, adding that he also did not know that police had forcibly moved peaceful protesters in Lafayette Square to clear the way for Trump and his entourage.
+“I was not aware a photo op was happening,” he said, adding that he also did not know that police had forcibly moved peaceful protesters from the park to clear the way for Trump and his entourage.

 Mattis, in his essay, called the scene an “abuse of executive authority.”
 The retired general quit the Trump administration in December 2018 after months of conflict with the president as Trump announced he was unilaterally withdrawing American troops from Syria.